nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **💡 Notes:**
 >- A session with a unique identifier of `[SESSION_ID]` has to exist before it can be edited.
 >- Each name in `[NAME1 NAME2 ...]` for a particular session should be unique.
+>- The names in `[NAME1 NAME2 ...]` must only be a single word without whitespaces.
+>  - Example: `Alice Tan` is not allowed.
 >- There are 3 editable fields: session name, session date and the people involved in the session.
 >  - At least 1 field has to be edited for the command to run.
->  - More than 1 field can be edited at a single run of the command.
+>  - More than 1 field can be edited in a single run of the command.
 >- When editing the people involved, existing participants must be included in the command.
->  - Example: If the session previously created had Alice and Bob with session ID of 1,
+>  - Example: If the session previously created had Alice and Bob with session unique identifier of 1
->    and you wish to edit it to include Charlie a valid edit command would be `session /edit /sid /pl Alice Bob Charlie`.
+>    and you wish to edit it to include Charlie, a valid edit command would be
+     `session /edit /sid 1 /pl Alice Bob Charlie`.
 >
 > **⚠️Warning:**
 > - This action is irreversible.
 The session is edited immediately after entering this command.